shubell/ssh/README.md

 Changes made in this fork are only in the magisk install config.
-I wanted to have ssh installed into system/xbin
+I wanted to have ssh installed into system/xbin.
+Did not rly check if the daemon works.

 MagiskSSH
 =========